Universal Crossover in the Three-Channel Charge Kondo Model at High Transparency

-where $\gamma$ is the Euler constant~\cite{refSM}.
+with $\gamma$ the Euler constant~\cite{refSM}.
 In the following, we focus on the symmetric case where all reflection coefficients are equal, $r_j\equiv r$.
 The action~\eqref{eq:action_QBM}, supplemented by the ultraviolet (UV) energy cutoff $D$, also describes the quantum Brownian motion of a particle with coordinate $\bd \varphi$ in a two-dimensional periodic potential~\cite{yi1998,yi2002,affleck2001}.
+Although Eq.~\eqref{eq:action_QBM} is not, strictly speaking, a Kondo model, its low-energy fixed point, which is discussed below, coincides with that of the three-channel charge Kondo model~\footnote{In the conventional charge Kondo formulation (low-transparency regime), the renormalization-group flow from the zero-transparency regime toward the 3CK fixed point takes place in the $SU(2)_3$ sector.
+In contrast, the flow from the fully-transparent regime to the 3CK fixed point occurs in the $SU(2)_3/U(1)$ sector~\cite{affleck2001,bao2017quantum}.}.

-\paragraph{FRG approach.} The reflection coefficient $r$ has a scaling dimension $1-2K/3$ and is a relevant perturbation for $K<3/2$.
-A perturbative treatment is justified near $K=3/2$, but a nonperturbative approach is required elsewhere.
-Here, we use the nonperturbative FRG approach~\cite{dupuis2021}, which is a modern implementation of Wilson's RG.
-This approach enables us to calculate the effective action (or Gibbs free energy in statistical physics terminology) from an exact functional flow equation obtained by progressively integrating out high-energy degrees of freedom~\cite{refSM}.
+\paragraph{FRG approach.} The reflection coefficient $r$ has a scaling dimension $1-2K/3$, hence it is relevant for $K<3/2$.
+While perturbation theory applies near $K=3/2$, a nonperturbative treatment is required otherwise.
+We employ the nonperturbative FRG~\cite{dupuis2021}, a modern formulation of Wilson’s RG, which provides the effective action $\Gamma[\boldsymbol{\phi}]$ (or Gibbs free energy in statistical physics terminology) from an exact functional flow equation obtained by progressively integrating out high-energy degrees of freedom~\cite{refSM}.
 The effective action

 is defined as the Legendre transform of the free energy

 and $\bd\phi(\tau)=\delta\ln Z[\bd J]/\delta \bd {J}(\tau)=\langle \bd \varphi(\tau)\rangle$ is the expectation value of the field.

 The first quantity we compute is the effective potential $U(\bd\phi)=\frac{1}{\beta}\Gamma[\bd\phi]|_{\bd\phi\,{\rm const}}$, which is obtained from the effective action evaluated in a time-independent field configuration.
 The free energy $F=U(\bd\phi=0)$ is given by the effective potential for a vanishing field, and the entropy is simply $S=-\partial U(0)/\partial T$.
 The second quantity of interest is the two-point vertex, defined as the second functional derivative of the effective action: $\Gamma^{(2)}_{ij}(\tau,\tau')=\delta^2\Gamma[\bd\phi]/\delta\phi_i(\tau) \delta\phi_j(\tau')|_{\bd\phi=0}$.
 Its Fourier transform $\Gamma^{(2)}_{ij}(i\omega_n)$ is the inverse of the correlation function $\langle \varphi_i(i\omega_n) \varphi_j(-i\omega_n) \rangle$.
 After analytic continuation to real frequency, it determines the dimensionless conductance matrix $G_{ij}(\omega,T)=G(\omega,T) (\delta_{ij}-\frac{1}{3})$, which gives the current flowing through QPC$_i$ in response to a voltage applied to the electrode connected to QPC$_j$.
 The conductance $G(\omega,T)$ is given by